-8. Supportive Services provided by local community resources and agencies.

-Services may include transportation, child care assistance, housing, uniforms, tools and equipment, basic needs, ie., clothing, medical care, and emergency food as necessary to enable youth to participate in Title I of WIOA.
+- 8. Supportive Services provided by local community resources and agencies.
+Services may include transportation, child care assistance, housing, uniforms, tools and equipment, basic needs, ie., clothing, medical care, and emergency food as necessary to enable youth to participate in Title I of WIOA. - 9.
+Adult Mentoring provided by local community resources and agencies.
+Services

-- Adult Mentoring provided by local community resources and agencies.
-Services include structured activities with responsible adults to offer the youth guidance, support and encouragement.
-Workplace mentoring may also be included.
-Mentoring must last for a duration of at least 12 months. - 10.
-Follow-up Services provided by the youth service provider.
+- Follow-up Services provided by the youth service provider.
 Services to support all youth after the completion of participation up to a minimum of 12 months to ensure the success in employment or education.
 The need for WIOA follow-up services is documented in Toolbox. - 11.
 Comprehensive Guidance and Counseling provided by youth service provider, local high schools and partner programs.
 Services and activities are individualized to include career and academic counseling, drug and alcohol abuse counseling, mental health counseling and referrals to partner resources as needed. - 12.
 Activities that help Youth prepare for and transition provided by the youth service provider, local high schools and career/technical programs.
 Services to assist youth in preparing for and transitioning to post-secondary education and training. - 13.
 Financial literacy provided by community resources and agencies.
 Activities to provide the participant with the knowledge and skills needed to achieve long-term financial stability.